bminortx/bminortx.github.io/_posts/2015-05-31-Rise-Of-AI-Two.md

 That is a damn creepy cat... but it's definitely a cat, and that's even more unnerving.
 The Google researchers that helped train this network were looking for what they called a "Grandmother Neuron", or a classifier from a neural net that captured the essence of what an object was.
 Given the thousands (millions?) of cat videos this deep neural net was subjected to, this is the Grandmother Neuron that best described whatever was in all of these videos.
 Again, it was never told what a cat was; it just found a lot of different examples of the same thing, and used this to relate all the things together.
 That thing just happened to be a cat.

 This ability to make sense of the world without human interference makes Machine Learning processes so powerful, and at the same time, so frightening.
 It's easy to take the results of these experiments and extrapolate the horrible things that computers could do once they start interpreting beyond what's presented at face value[^4], and I don't blame anyone who thinks that way.
 However, I personally have a hard time seeing this progress as a harbinger of robotic doom.
-ML is, at its core, just a tool to aid in other tasks, whether those tasks are benevolent or malevolent; revolutionary technologies of the same magnitude often don't posess a morality embedded in their design[^5].
+ML is, at its core, just a tool to aid in other tasks, whether those tasks are benevolent or malevolent; revolutionary technologies of the same magnitude often don't posess a morality component embedded in their design[^5].
 Yet the self-teaching aspect of this brand of AI, perhaps, makes the stakes a little higher.

 This is the core of the argument against the unchecked development of artificial intelligence.
 Technology in this field will soon become so advanced - even in our lifetimes - that to ignore its morality would do much more harm than good.
 If one's goal is to make a life-like machine, one has to think about what happens when that goal is realized, and it can seemingly 'live' on its own, decide on its own, make mistakes while self-correcting all the while.
 What will it see as the right choice, when faced with a new 'training' task, if morality might come into play?
 In this light, the fears of Elon Musk, Bill Gates, and Stephen Hawking make a bit more sense.
 There has to be some system of checks and balances during this phase of AI research, or else the wrong move might be made so easily.